 The first four ingredients are identical — same chicken, same barley, same rice duo.
 The split happens at position five: Rx i/d uses whole grain corn, while Science Diet uses whole grain wheat.
 From there, Science Diet piles on more fillers — corn protein meal, chicken liver flavor, soybean meal — while Rx i/d keeps a cleaner supporting cast with egg product, dried beet pulp, and flaxseed.

-Where Hill’s Prescription Diet pulls ahead
+Where Hill’s Prescription Diet i/d is cleaner

 The biggest difference is what Rx i/d doesn’t include.
 Science Diet loads up with wheat, soybean meal, and corn protein meal — three plant protein fillers that inflate the protein number without delivering the amino acid profile of actual meat.
 Rx i/d avoids wheat and soybean entirely, and while it still has corn protein meal, the overall filler ratio is noticeably lower.